Jianxun/ltspice_to_svg/context/memory.md

 - Default values for stroke width (3.0) and dot size multiplier (1.5) are now consistently used across the codebase
 - Test cases for WireRenderer are passing with 100% success rate
 - SVG output files are being saved in the test results directory for manual inspection
+- Working on implementing ShapeRenderer with comprehensive test cases

 ## Architecture Design
 ### New SVGRenderer Structure